 A successful candidate should have:

-A first degree in law.
+- A first degree in law.
 A degree in a field other than law, even if followed by a master’s degree in law, generally does not suffice for admission.
-Applicants who have earned a law degree by correspondence course work or distance learning are not eligible for admission.

 - A minimum of approximately 5 years of work experience after earning the first law degree.

 - Minimum scores on the TOEFL as follows: TOEFL iBT - 105 overall score, with a minimum of 26 on Reading and Listening and 24 on the Speaking and Writing sections.

-Applicants who completed their first degree in law at a school where the language of instruction was entirely in English in an English-speaking country are exempt from taking the TOEFL exam.
+- Applicants who completed their first degree in law at a school where the language of instruction was entirely in English in an English-speaking country may be eligible for an exemption from taking the TOEFL exam.

 For more information on eligibility and standards please see our Eligibility and Admission Standards page.

 As a general matter, applications are evaluated on a rolling basis.
 If you apply for early decision by October 1, 2019, you will receive a decision by November 1, 2019.
 Applications submitted after the Early Decision deadline, but prior to the Regular Decision deadline of December 18, 2019, will be reviewed first.
 Typically, the Admissions Committee begins rolling out decisions in December and continues to release decisions until the end of January.